zeskeertwee/vach/vach-cli/README.md

 # Encrypt: "-e" or "--encrypt"
 # Whether to encrypt your archive
 # If no pre-existing keypair|secret_key is provided then a new one is written: `${OUTPUT_ARCHIVE}.kp`
-# EG hello.vach -> hello.vach.kp, same applies for "-h"
+# EG hello.vach -> hello.vach.kp, same applies for "-a"
 vach pack -e -o hello.vach -i hello.txt goodbye.txt

 # Flags: "-f" or "--flags"